How to Eat Fried Worms poster

 The inciting incident occurs at 10 minutes when Joe challenges Billy to eat ten worms or be labeled "Worm Boy" forever, exploiting Billy's food anxiety and need for acceptance..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Billy accepts the bet and eats his first worm, crossing into the competition and committing to prove his courage., moving from reaction to action.
+This shows the protagonist's commitment to Billy accepts the bet and eats his first worm, crossing into the competition and committing to prove his courage., moving from reaction to action.

 The Collapse moment at 63 minutes (75% through) represents the emotional nadir.
-Here, Billy gets sick from a sabotaged worm, his parents forbid him from continuing, and his friendships fracture as he appears ready to quit., reveals the protagonist at their lowest point.
+Here, Billy gets sick from a sabotaged worm, his parents forbid him from continuing, and his friendships fracture as he appears ready to quit., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 68 minutes initiates the final act resolution at 81% of the runtime.
 Billy realizes true courage isn't fearlessness but doing what's right despite fear; he chooses to finish the bet on his own terms., demonstrating the transformation achieved throughout the journey.